Higher discriminants and the topology of algebraic maps: From singular support to higher discriminants

+In this section we work in the complex analytic set-up.
 The group of constructible functions ${\mathscr C}(Y)$ on a complex analytic variety $Y$ is the free abelian group generated by characteristic functions of closed analytic subvarieties.
 We recall below some relevant facts; for a detailed treatment see e.g. \cite[\S 9.7]{KS} or \cite[\S 2.3]{sc}.